brake maintenance

 Breaking Down the Myth

 This isn't to say a cheap service has no value, but it's crucial to understand its limitations.
 A full brake overhaul is a different, more involved job.
+Always ask for a full breakdown to avoid hidden costs of brake specials that can add up quickly once service begins.

 Do You Need a Replacement?